govau/design-system-site/content/components/callout/sr-heading.md

         <p>Description of the callout</p>
       </AUcallout>
 ---
-## Callout without heading
+## Callout heading screen reader only

-A callout with a hidden heading.
+A callout with a heading that can be read by screen readers.
 Markup for the title is included for screen reader users.